Introduction to Conditional Statements: VBScript Tutorial #4

 What You Will Learn:

-As the name itself explains, Conditional Statements refers to a set of statements which are written to meet a particular condition.
-In simple terms, these are such statements which help in the decision-making process by enabling one to check if any specific condition is met or not as per the requirement of a program.
+As the name itself explains, Conditional Statements refer to a set of statements that are written to meet a particular condition.
+In simple terms, these are such statements that help in the decision-making process by enabling one to check if any specific condition is met or not as per the requirement of a program.

 At times a situation may occur when in a piece of code, some actions are required to be performed for taking some decisions and Conditional Statements satisfy this criterion.
 These statements are widely used during coding, hence they form the basis of a programming language.

-Let me quote a simple Example from our day to day life to make you understand this more clearly.
-Let’s consider a scenario that ‘you have to go to some party today’ but there are some conditions for that.
-If the cab comes then you will able to go to the party or else you will have to miss the party.
+Let me quote a simple Example from our day-to-day life to make you understand this more clearly.
+Let’s consider a scenario that ‘you have to go to some party today but there are some conditions for that.
+If the cab comes then you will be able to go to the party or else you will have to miss the party.

 In such a case, conditional statements can be written as follows: